sieve-community/speaker-enhance/README.md

 * `blur_background`: If true, blurs the background.
     * If `background_img` is provided, blurs the background image.
     * Otherwise, blurs the background of the input video.
-* `blur_strength`: Larger values make the background blurrier.
+* `blur_strength`: Size of blurring kernel.
+Larger values blur the background more.
 A value of 0 means no blurring.
 Defaults to 19.

 ## Calling `speaker-enhance` via the Sieve SDK
 You can install `sieve` via pip with `pip install sievedata`.